 The assessment strategy for CTM103 is designed to support progressive student learning through optional formative assessments (FAs), which can be self-assessed (SAFA) or tutormarked with feedback (TMFA), and a summative written assessed assignment (AA).
 The FAs and AAs have the same word-length and use scenario-based short question format to build skills, and encourage students to engage with the study materials.
 The AA is designed to test whether students are going beyond reiteration of the materials, and using M-level skills of criticality, and wider reflection.
-The word limit gives sufficient text allowance to demonstrate these skills within a succinct and focused writing style.
+The word limit gives sufficient text allowance to demonstrate these skills within a succinct and focused writing style: students will be able to answer the questions successfully in fewer words.
 The assessments encourage M-level thinking through questions which challenge students to consult study materials and to reflect and problem-solve.
 They support attainment of ILOs by collectively testing across the range of learning outcomes.
 The assessment questions are written to test core learning and M-level skills of criticality and reflection.
 For all CTM103 assessments the application of key learning to scenario-based questions encourages students to develop the skill of using core learning to respond to real-life problems encountered in the practical implementation of a clinical trial, from inception to dissemination.
-On this module three past examination papers, all with specimen answers, are available for practice and self-assessment.
+On this module three past papers, all with specimen answers, are available for practice and self-assessment.